145lbs In Stone And Pounds

 • Diet: The type and quantity of food consumed significantly affect weight.
 A balanced diet with appropriate calorie intake is essential for maintaining a healthy weight.

-• Physical Activity: Regular exercise plays a crucial role in burning calories and maintaining a healthy weight.
+• Physical Activity: Regular exercise is key here in burning calories and maintaining a healthy weight.
 A combination of cardiovascular exercise and strength training is ideal.

 • Metabolic Rate: The rate at which your body burns calories at rest significantly influences weight.
 Metabolic rate varies between individuals and is influenced by factors such as age, gender, and muscle mass.